BabyBeo2k1/cfg_gen/README.md

 - We also select data driven code lines for branching codition variables that was selected previously(if they are not overlap)

-This help improve the result significantly and help it comparable to other technique while reduce 80% of input token (our result lie in 'code line extract')
+This help improve the result when query LLMs such chatGPT significantly and it is comparable to other technique while reduce 20% of input token (our result lie in 'code line extract')

 ![result](362278274_1418276679029152_6943412717295744549_n.png)